isagoya/astro-hananiawan-m2/src/pages/md/chapt03.md

 He has been worried about the after-effects of my limbs for a long time.

-‟How I wish you could study on the mainland, Susumu.
+‟How I wish you to study on the mainland, Susumu.
 But I’m afraid that your illness with your limping hands might be known before you get on the ship!”

 But Dad Kishimoto was a little different than usual that day.

 ‟Do you bet?”

-‟Yes, I’ll run away!”
+‟Yes, I do.
+I’ll scape!”

 All the blood in my body was making noise.